augulasata/ECE570-STORM/README.md

 # ECE570-STORM

-## STORM Extension: Fact-Checked Article Generation
+## STORM Extension: Fact-Checked Article Verification

-This repository extends the original STORM framework with claim verification, semantic trust scoring, and source filtering.
-It enhances article generation by using only verified, trustworthy information.
+This repository extends the original STORM framework with claim verification, semantic trust scoring, and trust-based source analysis.
+It enhances traceability and reliability of the information used in generated articles.

-## What You’ll Get
+## Features Added

-- Semantic similarity + trust score-based claim verification
+- Claim verification using semantic similarity and domain-based trust metrics
-- Automatic `fact_check_log.json` export after each run
+- Automatic export of `fact_check_log.json` with trust scores and explanations
-- Filtered article output using only sources with `trust_score >= 0.5`
+- Source-level scoring and filtering capability (you receive URL-wise metadata, not a filtered article)
-- Seamless integration with STORM’s research → outline → article pipeline
+- Compatible with STORM’s original pipeline stages: research → outline → article → polish

 ## Prerequisites